BurntxNoodle/CTF/OverTheWire - Bandit/Readme.md

 Link to the start of the game: http://overthewire.org/wargames/bandit/

-Each of the writeup will consist of some explanation of what will be going on in the challenge, if one wants to easily see the solution, they can do so by scrolling down until seeing ###Solution:
+Each of the writeup will consist of some explanation of what will be going on in the challenge, if one wants to easily see the solution, they can do so by scrolling down. until seeing:

+### Solution:

+The solution part will contain no explanation and will be a straight answer.
+If you're learning for the first time it's not recommended to scroll straight down to the solution as you will not learn as much.